From Assistance to Autonomy -- A Researcher Study on the Potential of AI Support for Qualitative Data Analysis: Conclusion

 \section{Conclusion}

 In this paper, we investigated how \acf{AI}, particularly \acfp{LLM}, can be integrated into \acf{QDA} workflows from the perspective of \ac{HCI} researchers.
 Our interview study with 15 researchers experienced in \ac{QDA} revealed the varied and context-dependent nature of real-life \ac{QDA} practices.
 Most participants expressed openness to greater \ac{AI} involvement in their \ac{QDA} workflows, indicating a notable shift from attitudes observed in studies conducted prior to the advent of \acp{LLM}.
 They were interested in AI tools that can assist with tasks such as coding, summarizing, or facilitating consensus among researchers, while emphasizing the importance of maintaining human oversight.
 Ethical concerns, including data privacy and the reliability of \ac{AI} outputs, were prominent, underscoring the need for \ac{AI} tools to be transparent, dependable, and aligned with established research standards.
 In response to these needs, we propose a framework categorizing \ac{AI} involvement in \ac{QDA} into three levels: minimal, moderate, and high.
 This framework allows researchers to select the appropriate level of \ac{AI} assistance based on their specific project requirements and context, ensuring that \ac{AI} complements rather than replaces human judgment.
-In doing so, our work contributes to more reliable and ethical research practices that benefit to the broader academic and societal landscape.
+In doing so, our work contributes to more reliable and ethical research practices that benefit the broader academic and societal landscape.
+We hope this work contributes to an ongoing conversation within the \ac{HCI} community about designing \ac{AI} tools that are not only technically capable but also sensitive to the human-centered, collaborative, and interpretive values that underpin qualitative inquiry.